tytydraco/yessleep/out/I_was_hired_to_steal_something_from_a_magician.md

 I started to remember something then.
 The sound was so much louder than I'd expected.
 The bird fell in a spiral of brown and green and now red and hit the water with a sound like, like a sack of wet gravel.

 I was crying.
 Why was I crying?
 Because it was so beautiful and then it was gone.
 Because Dad’s hand on my shoulder felt like a weight, holding me down.
-Because the other duck, its mate, was calling out for it over and over, stretched and distorted, like *"Jor-dan...
-Jor-dan..."*
+Because the other duck, its mate, was calling out for it over and over, stretched and distorted, like “Jor-dan...
+Jor-dan..."
 No. That wasn't right.
 That was now.
 That was a voice in the house.
 I couldn’t tell where from.
 I had to move.
 I continued into the dark ahead of me.

 There was no light anywhere here.
 It was wider here and dark all around.
 I sensed movement in the dark around me and heard someone snickering.
 They kept giggling louder and louder until they were laughing at the top of their lungs.
 I had to keep going.
 The laughter never stopped.
 It felt like it was all around me.